Sir Harry Evans (1928-2020)

 Crusading British newspaperman and giant of post-war journalism.

 The son of a train driver, he began his 70-year career in North East England.
-Sir Harry became internationally acclaimed as editor of the Sunday Times from 1967-1981 under the paper’s ownership by Lord [Roy] Thomson, of whom Sir Harry said, “It was not simply a question of editorial independence being absolute and unthreatened under Thomson, father and son; it was celebrated.”
+Sir Harry became internationally acclaimed as editor of The Sunday Times from 1967 to 1981 under the paper’s ownership by Lord [Roy] Thomson, of whom Sir Harry said, “It was not simply a question of editorial independence being absolute and unthreatened under Thomson, father and son; it was celebrated.”

-One of Sir Harry’s greatest triumphs was his ten-year campaign to win compensation for the victims of the morning sickness drug Thalidomide, which had inflicted thousands of birth deformities.
+One of Sir Harry’s greatest triumphs was his 10-year campaign to win compensation for the victims of the morning sickness drug thalidomide, which had inflicted thousands of birth deformities.

 Sir Harry Evans

-Graduating into the rich ecology of North East local news and politics, he became Editor of the Northern Echo in 1961, where his campaign to win a pardon for Timothy Evans, a young illiterate man hanged for a murder he never committed, was a key influence in the ending of the UK death penalty.
-His crusade in the Echo to introduce pap smear tests for cervical cancer screening for women in the UK was an initiative that saved thousands.
+Graduating into the rich ecology of North East local news and politics, he became editor of The Northern Echo in 1961, where his campaign to win a pardon for Timothy Evans, a young illiterate man hanged for a murder he never committed, was a key influence in the ending of the UK death penalty.
+His crusade in the Echo to introduce Pap smear tests for cervical cancer screening for women in the UK was an initiative that saved thousands of lives.

-Knighted in 2004 for services to journalism, Sir Harry was the recipient of many industry awards including the lifetime achievement award from the UK Press Award committee, European Gold Medal for his enlargement of the freedoms of the British press, and was named one of 50 world press heroes by the International Press Institute.
+Knighted in 2004 for services to journalism, Sir Harry was the recipient of many industry awards including the lifetime achievement award from the UK Press Awards committee and the European Gold Medal for his enlargement of the freedoms of the British press, and was named one of 50 world press heroes by the International Press Institute.
 His work in photojournalism is recognised in the lifetime achievement award in the International Center of Photography.
-Sir Harry received an Honorary Doctor of Letters from Durham University for his services to journalism in 1998, and remained an active alumnus and mentor to younger students
+Sir Harry received an Honorary Doctorate of Letters from Durham University for his services to journalism in 1998, and remained an active alumnus and mentor to younger students.

 “The camera cannot lie, but it can be an accessory to untruth.”